AltropInc/alt/doc/script/OutputFormatting.md

 | conceal   |  0~1    | hidden text: no conceal(0)  conceal(1)      |
 | blink     |  0~2    | no blink(0)  blink(1), fast blink(2)             |

-The following shorthands are provided for text apperance:
+The following shorthands are provided for text appearance:

 * **Shorthands for common color names:**
 | shorthand  | equivalents                                                        |